Living in Leiper’s Fork: Guide to Food, Entertainment, & Real Estate

 Ever long for a quaint, quiet escape from the overwhelming busyness of life?
 Do you wish for the “simple” life, filled with the vintage, rustic nostalgia of a bygone era?
 Are you seeking a peaceful place to nurture your inner creativity?
 Leiper’s Fork could be the perfect fit for you!
-Take a step back into time at this historic village that has combined the comforts of modern life with idyllic country charm.
+Take a step back in time at this historic village that has combined the comforts of modern life with idyllic country charm.

 The very first residents of Leiper’s Fork were the Cherokee and Chickasaw tribes.
 As pioneer families began to settle in the 1700s, most of this area’s acreage was eventually granted to Colonel Jesse Steed after the Revolutionary War.
 As travelers of the Natchez Trace passed through this beautiful land, they began to settle down.
 After the population continued to steadily increase, a post office was granted in 1818 and was officially established as Leiper’s Fork, drawing its namesake from the nearby creek.